Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 #2 Add value

-This is not top of the funnel that you can get away without adding value.
-People are serious at this stage & they’d instantly hate if you seem to con them.
+This is not the top of the funnel that you can get away with, without adding value.
+People are serious at this stage & they’d instantly hate it if you seemed to con them.
 It’s very easy to fall into the trap of cheating at this stage since you might have exhausted by now.

 #3 Outreach

-Join facebook groups, subreddits & cold message as many people as you can to checkout what you have to offer.
+Join Facebook groups, and subreddits & cold message as many people as you can to check out what you have to offer.
 You can skip the website & direct the users to your sales page.
-These are the people who’re already looking out for solution.
+These are the people who are already looking for solutions.
 Cold outreach can trigger action from the needy.

 Final Thoughts